jangler/pokecrystal/fate-readme.txt

 - Upon reaching every tenth level, a Pokémon evolves into another random species.
 Evolution cannot be canceled.
-- Experience gain is adjusted by the level differential between the player's Pokémon and the fainting Pokémon.
-An overleveled Pokémon gains less experience; an underdog gains more.
-- All species level up at the same rate.
+- All species level up at the same rate, which is faster than usual at low levels and slower than usual at high levels.

 Healing
 -------